mwermelinger/jollity/md/manual.md

 smaller cells of particular kinds: headings, text, fenced blocks and special HTML comments.
 The kind of each cell is stored in the notebook.
-This allows processing steps to only handle some cells, e.g. only number headings.
+This allows processing steps to only handle some cells, e.g. only number the headings.

 An HTML comment is special if it consists of a single word indicated by you.
 The word is also used to record the kind of comment.